findstr/silly/docs/src/en/tutorials/getting-started.md

 ./silly --version
 ```

-You should see output similar to:
+You should see the version number:

 ```
-Silly version: 1.0.x
-Git SHA1: xxxxxxx
-Lua version: 5.4.x
+0.6
 ```

 Congratulations!
 Silly has been successfully installed.